Competitive Grant Programs: FAQs

 What if my proposal does not fit with any of the grants offered?

-Each year, we receive many more applications than can be funded and we do not always have a grant opportunity that aligns with every organization’s needs.
-If you are not sure where your proposal fits into the Foundation’s grantmaking, read through the guidelines of current grantmaking opportunities, watch our webinar, sit in on a drop-in Coffee-Chat, and/or subscribe to our newsletter to be aware of opportunities that may come up in the future.
+Each year, we receive many more applications than can be funded, and we do not always have a grant opportunity that aligns with every organization’s needs.
+If you are not sure where your proposal fits into the Foundation’s grantmaking, read through the guidelines of current grantmaking opportunities, watch our webinar, attend a Grant Information Session, and/or subscribe to our newsletter to be aware of opportunities that may come up in the future.
 Contact the Foundation with further questions.

 What is the grant review process and who reviews applications?

 The Cape Cod Foundation’s staff initially screens applications for eligibility and completeness, following our board-approved due-diligence policy.
-Most grants are then evaluated by an appropriate committee, comprised of knowledgeable community members, Board Members, and/or Foundation staff.
+Most grants are then evaluated by an appropriate committee, comprised of Foundation staff, and sometimes supplemented by community or Board members.
 The Foundation seeks guidance from content experts, as necessary.
 All grant recommendations are reviewed by The Cape Cod Foundation’s Board of Directors for final approval.

 What are the criteria for grants?

-• A thoughtful, practical work plan for achieving the objectives and sustaining the impact.
+- A thoughtful, practical work plan for achieving objectives and sustaining the impact.

 What will strengthen an application?